FindMySchool LogoFindMySchool

 A high-expectations Greenwich comprehensive with a strong Catholic identity, above-average progress, and an unusually well-defined personal development offer.
 It suits families who want clear standards, a structured approach to behaviour, and an ethos-led environment that takes students’ formation seriously as well as their grades.
 The primary hurdle is admissions competitiveness, especially for families outside the core faith categories.

 The most recent Ofsted inspection judged the school Good overall, with Outstanding judgements for behaviour and personal development.
-GCSE outcomes are strong, with the school ranked 701st in England and 4th in Greenwich in the FindMySchool ranking, and Progress 8 of 0.74 indicating well-above-average progress.
+GCSE outcomes are strong, with the school ranked 699th out of 3,895 schools in England for GCSE academic outcomes and 3rd in Greenwich on the local secondary hub, with Progress 8 of 0.74 indicating well-above-average progress.

 Applications are made through the local authority’s coordinated process.
-In Greenwich, applications open on 01 September 2025 and close on 31 October 2025, with offers published on 02 March 2026 and acceptance due by 16 March 2026.
+For Year 7 entry in September 2027 in Greenwich, applications close on 31 October 2026, with offers issued on 1 March 2027.

 Yes.
 Oversubscription criteria prioritise pupils with an Education, Health and Care Plan naming the school, then Catholic looked-after and previously looked-after children, then Catholic applicants ranked by practice and evidence, before other applicants are considered, with distance used within categories as required.